oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     in_progress
     not_contacted
     open

+Each status is mutually exclusive - only one status is valid for a particular vulnerability at a particular time.
+As the vulnerability ages, a party’s involvement could move from state to state.
+However, in many cases, a document producer may choose not to issue CSAF documents at each state, or simply omit this element altogether.
+It is recommended, however, that vendors that issue CSAF documents indicating an open or in-progress Involvement should eventually expect to issue a document as `disputed` or `completed`.

+> The two vulnerability involvement status states, `contact_accepted` and `not_contacted` are intended for use by document producers other than vendors (such as research or coordinating entities).

+The value `completed` indicates that the vendor asserts that investigation of the vulnerability is complete.
+No additional information, fixes, or documentation from the vendor about the vulnerability should be expected to be released.

+The value `contact_accepted` indicates that the document producer attempted to contact the affected vendor.

+The value `disputed` indicates that the vendor disputes the vulnerability report in its entirety.
+Vendors should indicate this status when they believe that a vulnerability report regarding their product is completely inaccurate (that there is no real underlying security vulnerability) or that the technical issue being reported has no security implications.

+The value `in_progress` indicates that some hotfixes, permanent fixes, mitigations, workarounds, or patches may have been made available by the vendor, but more information or fixes may be released in the future.
+The use of this status by a vendor indicates that future information from the vendor about the vulnerability is to be expected.

+The value `not_contacted` indicates that the document producer has not attempted to make contact with the affected vendor.

+The value `open` is the default status.
+It doesn’t indicate anything about the vulnerability remediation effort other than the fact that the vendor has acknowledged awareness of the vulnerability report.
+The use of this status by a vendor indicates that future updates from the vendor about the vulnerability are to be expected.

 Summary of involvement (`summary`) of value type `string` with 1 or more characters contains additional context regarding what is going on.